 What Are the Symptoms?

-In addition to the white patches, leukoplakia can take several forms.
+In addition to white patches, leukoplakia can take several forms.
 The blotches can be irregularly shaped or flat in texture.
 They can also thicken or harden in some spots.
 The patches may appear alongside red lesions.
 These red lesions – known as erythroplakia – can be an indication of precancerous conditions.

 Is an Appointment Necessary?

-Yes, an appointment with your dentist or an oral surgeon is necessary if white patches have formed on your gums, as they may be a sign of a serious condition.
+Yes, an appointment with your dentist or an oral surgeon is necessary if white patches have formed on your gums, as they may be symptomatic of a serious condition.
 You should schedule an appointment soon after you notice them.
 Early detection is key to treating or diagnosing a problem before it progresses into something more serious.
 Prepare for your appointment by noting when you first noticed the formation and your symptoms.
 Since the thought of a cancer diagnosis can be overwhelming, write down a list of questions to ask your dentist or doctor ahead of time.

 Taking care of your teeth and gums starts with brushing at least twice a day, flossing, and scheduling regular dental check-ups.
 Not only does your dentist perform routine exams, he or she is also qualified to diagnose potentially serious medical conditions, such as leukoplakia.
 If you see white gums the next time you peer inside your mouth, your body is trying to tell you something.
 In turn, you need to relay that message to your dentist.